O2do-repository/AutoDo/README.md

 ## Getting Started

+Just make sure you set up correctly your environment.

+* Python3 (>3.11)

+Then use the `Makefile`

 ### Build

-Just make sure you set up correctly your environment

-* Python3 (>3.11)
-* run `pip3 install -r requirements.txt`
+* run `make init`

 to update the requirements.txt: `pip3 freeze > requirements.txt`

 ### Test

-to be completed
+run `make test`

 ### Run

-run `python3 Scraper.py`
+run `make run`

 ## Business Objective

-This projet contains automations scripts to automatize administrative tasks within O2Do.
+This project contains automation scripts to automatize administrative tasks within O2Do.

 ### Scraping opportunities automatically

-The first goal is to scrape opportunities for new assignment automatically so we don't have to read them all by logging into multiple platforms and scrolling to get only the newest and interesting offers.
+The first goal is to scrape opportunities for a new assignment automatically so we don't have to read them all by logging into multiple platforms and scrolling to get only the newest and interesting offers.

 In the future, it will allow